Shyam-pi/CUDA-Image-Processing/README.md

 # CUDA-Image-Processing

 This repo consists of various image processing pipelines for Parallel Computing using CUDA.
-It is inspired from this [repo](https://github.com/thomasplantin/cuda-image-processing/tree/master)
+The codes from this repo are inspired from this [repo](https://github.com/thomasplantin/cuda-image-processing/tree/master)

 ### Test Cases